 This aspect becomes even more relevant where increased urbanisation has brought towns closer to the Group's plants, particularly in Turkey.
-For this reason, specific tools have been adopted in the Eastern Mediterranean region to map the stakeholders that should be involved in defining actions to be implemented and in communicating important aspects regarding the plants' operations.
+For this reason, specific tools have been adopted to map the stakeholders that should be involved in defining actions to be implemented and in communicating important aspects regarding the plants' operations.
 These tools also enable companies in the region to analyse stakeholders' complaints, in order to provide the necessary information or to plan specifically focused actions.